 The module assessment is in two parts.
 Assignment one is a 500 word essay that interprets a small amount of statistical data.
 Assignment two is a detailed critique (maximum 2,500 words) of a research study that you have selected.

 This is a 60-credit competency-based practice module – it provides 50% of the programme credits at level 2.
 In year 2 you will build on your existing knowledge and skills to advance your practice and competencies, demonstrated through your portfolio of evidence.

 Modules offered may vary.

-In Year 1 you attend the University one day a week.
+In Year 1 and Year 2 you attend the University one day a week.
 You share your learning experiences with students from other care settings.
 The programme has a strong bias towards work-based/work-related learning and you are expected to use your experiences to fulfil work-based activities and inform your academic development.
 Additionally, there are modules which enable you to undertake learning in the workplace and develop a portfolio of evidence to demonstrate your skill development.